 The Power of the Normal

 How do judgments about law and morality shift?
-Why do we come to see conduct as egregiously wrong, when we had formerly seen it as merely inappropriate or even unobjectionable?
+Why do we come to see political or other conduct as acceptable, when we had formerly seen it as unacceptable, immoral, or even horrific?
 Why do shifts occur in the opposite direction?
-Why accounts for “the new normal”?
+Why accounts for the power of “the new normal”?
 A clue comes from the fact that some of our judgments are unstable, in the sense that they are an artifact of, or endogenous to, what else we see.
 This is true of sensory perception: Whether an object counts as blue or purple depends on what other objects surround it.
 It is also true for ethical judgments: Whether conduct counts as unethical depends on what other conduct is on people’s viewscreens.
-It follows that conduct that was formerly seen as ethical may come to seem unethical, as terrible behavior becomes less common, and also that conduct that was formerly seen as unethical may come to seem ethical, as terrible behavior becomes more common.
+It follows that conduct that was formerly seen as unethical may come to seem ethical, as terrible behavior becomes more common, and also that conduct that was formerly seen as ethical may come to seem unethical, as good behavior becomes more common.
 In these circumstances, law (and enforcement practices) can have an important signaling effect, giving people a sense of what is normal and what is not.
 There is an important supplemental point, intensifying these effects: Once conduct comes to be seen as part of an unacceptable category – abusiveness, racism, lack of patriotism, microaggression, sexual harassment – real or apparent exemplars that are not so egregious, or perhaps not objectionable at all, might be taken as egregious, because they take on the stigma now associated with the category.
 Stigmatization by categorization can intensify the process by which formerly unobjectionable behavior becomes regarded as abhorrent.
 There is a relationship between stigmatization by categorization and “concept creep,” an idea applied in psychology to shifting understandings of such concepts as abuse, bullying, mental illness, and prejudice.
 The idea of “concept creep” has large and insufficiently explored implications for law and politics.

 Suggested Citation: Suggested Citation